FUenal/evaluation-first-genai-consulting/03_sales_enablement/proposal_template_1pager.md

 ### 3.5 Decision memo

-A structured recommendation covering:
+The engagement concludes with a structured recommendation to:

-* feasibility against acceptance criteria
-* remaining risks and constraints
-* effort required to proceed
-* recommendation to proceed, iterate, or stop

-**Deliverable:**
+> **Proceed · Iterate · Stop**

+**Deliverable**
 Decision memo suitable for management and governance review

 ---

+## 4. Engagement success criteria

+This engagement is successful if, at the end of the assessment, the organization has:

+* a documented evaluation framework grounded in domain risk
+* a prototype tested against SME-defined acceptance criteria
+* a clear, defensible decision to proceed, iterate, or stop

+No production deployment is required for success.

+---

-## 4. Evaluation infrastructure
+## 5. Evaluation infrastructure & continuity

-As part of the engagement, an **evaluation interface and workflow** is provided based on *Evaluizer*, an open-source framework for systematic LLM evaluation.
+An evaluation interface based on **Evaluizer** is used during the engagement and handed over so internal teams can continue evaluation independently.

 This enables:

-* transparent review of model outputs against evaluation datasets
+* transparent inspection of system behavior
-* manual annotation by SMEs
-* automated checks using deterministic functions and LLM judges
-* continued evaluation after the engagement concludes
+* repeatable evaluation over time

-The tooling is configured for the specific use case and handed over as part of the delivery.
+* regression detection as data or prompts change

+No vendor lock-in is introduced.

 ---

-## 5. Engagement model

-* Fixed scope
-* Fixed duration (6–8 weeks)
-* Limited number of concurrent clients
-* No production deployment
-* No ongoing operational responsibility

-Work is conducted independently using client-provided data and environments.

----

-## 6. Roles & expectations
+## 6. Roles & time commitment

-**Client provides:**
+**Client provides**

 * access to representative documents
-* availability of 2–4 SMEs for evaluation workshops
+* availability of **2–4 Subject Matter Experts**
-* a decision owner for scoping and sign-off
+* one decision owner for scoping and sign-off

+**Time commitment**

+* SME involvement is typically limited to **2–4 hours total**, primarily through a structured evaluation workshop

-**Consultant provides:**
+**Consultant provides**

 * evaluation-first methodology
 * facilitation of SME workshops